bsatroop53/edit.bsatroop53.com/src/BsaTroop53Editor.MarkdownContent/Content/PrivacyPolicy.md

 ### Where we send your data

-All information inserted to the form do not get transmitted anywhere, everything stays on the client's web browser.
+All information inserted to the form gets transmitted to the server so a post can be added to the Troop 53 website.
+Only information in this form is transmitted.

-So, no data is sent anywhere.
+All data in the form will be added to the Troop 53 website.
+If you're not comfortable with this, do not use the forms.

 ### Contact information